nachikettapas/swift-setup-scripts/README.md

 * ./one_step_setup.sh

 The above will setup swift and also start services.
-Next
+Next, you may source the openrc file and start using swift client subsequently.

 ##Order of execution for setting up swift using individual scripts: